PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

 }
 ```

-The variable **image_data**, **intermediate_data**, and **result** would be suitable for approximation because these contain the image data intended to be seen by humans.
-Therefore, approximating them would be ideal since human eye cannot perceive minor errors.
+The variables **image_data**, **intermediate_data**, and **result** would be suitable candidates for approximation because these contain the image data intended to be seen by humans.
+Therefore, approximating them would be ideal since the human eye cannot perceive minor errors.

-The next section will explain how to mark these variables for approximation.
+The next section explains on how to mark these variables for approximation.

 ### 3.2 Annotate variables for approximation
 We annotate a variable with approximate decorators as follows: